ULTIMATE-YORK/ULTIMATE/case_studies/non-circular/ROBOTNAV/README.md

 There is a human manager in charge of the operations of all robots.
 The manager must intervene when there is a failure with one of the robots.
 The problem is to estimate how much the human manager will be payed if it is only called to work when robots fail.

+The files provided in this repository contain an example of two robots $r1$ and $r2$, one of them described below.

 ## Example of a robot's model
 The self-descriptive model of robot 1 is shown below.